AnirbanRoyy/YouTube-BackEnd/README.md

 - **Logout User**
   - `POST /api/v1/users/logout`
-  - Requires: Authentication (send the accessToken as cookie or as authorization header)
+  - Requires: Authentication (send the accessToken as a cookie or as an authorization header)

 - **Refresh Token**
   - `POST /api/v1/users/refresh-token`
-  - Requires: refreshToken (send the refreshToken as cookie or as authorization header)
+  - Requires: `refreshToken` (send the refreshToken as a cookie or as an authorization header)

 - **Change Password**
   - `POST /api/v1/users/change-password`